soheil-khorram/neural-network/README.md

               def set_params(self, prm):
                   """
                   Each subset may require some parameters such as batch_size, utterance_input_dim or utterance_output_dim.
-                  This function takes these paramters from the prm argument and defines local fields for them.
+                  This function takes these parameters from the prm argument and defines local fields for them.
                   """
                   pass